Akashchaurasiyaa/javaScript/README.md

 # javaScript
-A code repo fo java script
+A code repo for java script